ShopKeep VS Square

 Fees & Rates

 ShopKeep has begun to offer a free subscription plan.
-It’s limited to merchants who handle less than $5,000 per month (that includes cash and card).
 The free plan includes 1 active register, 1 location, and 1 employee, plus limited reporting.
-However, you do get full inventory management.
+However, you do get full inventory management and integrated ShopKeep payment processing.
+Alternatively, you can use your own merchant account.

 If you do want (or need to) upgrade to the paid version of ShopKeep, you’ll have to get a custom pricing quote.
 If you nose around the website, you’ll find the baseline number of “$2.50 per day” mentioned a few times, but your price will vary based on your needs.
 ShopKeep is good about customizing rates tailored to individual needs and plenty of chatter from happy merchants suggest they find the pricing to be fair and reasonable.